OfficeForProductSafetyAndStandards/beis-primary-authority-register/tests/README.md

 XCode 9.2+
 Android Studio SDK

-There are neough emulators that come with XCode package, but to install, you will need to open from Xmcode app:
+There are enough emulators that come with XCode package, but to install, you will need to open from Xmcode app:

 * Xcode > Open Developer Tool > Simulator
 * In Simulator go to: Hardware > Device > Manage Devices